nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To import a certificate from a security token, follow these steps.

-1. In the **Navigation tabs**, select **Keys and Certificates**.
+1. In the **Navigation tabs**, select **KEYS AND CERTIFICATES**.

 2. Show more details about a token by clicking the caret next to the token name.

 3. Make sure that a key device containing the signing key and the signing certificate is connected to the security server.
-The device and the keys and certificates stored on the device must be displayed in the **Keys and Certificates** view.
+The device and the keys and certificates stored on the device must be displayed in the **SIGN AND AUTH KEYS** view.

 4. To log in to the security token, click **LOG IN** on the token's row in the table and enter the PIN.
 Once the correct PIN is entered, the **LOG IN** button changes to **LOG OUT**.